snowflakedb/snowflake-cli-templates/dcm_project/README.md

 ## Directory Structure

 ```
-<project_name> (6)
+<project_name> (5)
       ├── definitions (2)
-      │   ├────── account_objects.sql
+      │   ├────── access.sql
-      │   ├────── schema_definition.sql
+      │   ├────── ingest.sql
-      │   ├────── schema_objects.sql (3)
+      │   ├────── raw.sql (3)
+      │   ├────── serve.sql
       │   └────── [...]
       ├── manifest.yml (1)
-      ├── snowflake.yml (4)
+      └── snowflake.yml (4)
-      └── template.yml (5)
 ```

 1. [manifest.yml][manifest] - is the file that defines:
-    * what files should be included in the version creation process.
+    * what files should be included in the project definition.
 In the `include_definitions` list, you can pass items that are Java regex patterns.
 The default value is `- definitions/.*`, meaning that all files in the `definitions` folder and its subfolders will be included.
     * configurations that group template variables with their default values.
 Configurations can be specified here as a series of key-value entries, where the key is the case-insensitive configuration name, and the value is a series of key-value entries, mapping the template variable name to its default value.
 Each configuration contains a set of key-value pairs, e.g. `example_db_name: "db1"`.
 2. `definitions` - is the default directory as defined in the [manifest.yml][manifest] for all .sql files containing project entity definitions.
 You can use an arbitrarily nested directory structure.
-3. [schema_objects.sql][schema_objects.sql] - this is the file that contains some example definitions of project entities.
+3. [raw.sql][raw.sql] - this is the file that contains some example definitions of project entities.
 You define particular entities with a `DEFINE` keyword which behaves similar to `CREATE OR ALTER`, e.g. `DEFINE DATABASE d1 COMMENT = 'some comment'`.
 Removing a `DEFINE` statement results in the entity being dropped.
 4. [snowflake.yml][snowflake] - is the Snowflake CLI project definition file for the project.
 A Snowflake Data Project minimally requires the following parameters in the [snowflake.yml][snowflake] file:
     * `stage` - name of `STAGE` entity that stores project files in Snowflake.
     * `artifacts` - list of files and directories that make up the Snowflake Data Project.
 The Snowflake CLI will upload them to the stage when creating new project versions.
-5. [template.yml][template] - is the name of the template file Snowflake CLI uses to generate a new project.
-6. `<project_name>` - is the name of the directory that includes project Data Project artifacts.
+5`<project_name>` - is the repository project folder.

 ### How to organize definition files structure